josephlosee/C195Project/C195_JLosee/Readme.txt

 Requirement B:
 -Form Created, todo: Validate all input, add customer to DB -Made a combobox for the country selection to avoid duplicates in the database.
+-TODO: make sure to set active in the customer table, currently do not have this working
+-Todo: edit customer code, view customer code (reuse same view, edit loads in existing, view sets all fields to not editable)

 Requirement C:
 -TODO: ALL